 command can be specified which will executed by WHDLoad on exit.

-command can be specified which will executed by WHDLoad on startup.
-Can be
+can be specified which will executed by WHDLoad on startup.
+Can be used to

-used to disable hardware which makes problems in conjunction with WHDLoad, or
+disable hardware which makes problems in conjunction with WHDLoad, like a IP or

 Expert/S This option enables the expert mode of

 WHDLoad.
 It affects the DebugKey/S feature and warnings

 during the switch between installed program and OS (color cycle copper

 screens).
 If expert mode is not active DebugKey/S is